sportsdunia logo

 Brentford

 The Club seems to be in huge trouble after signing away almost all their key players ahead of the 25-26 season.
 Their main penalty taker, Bryan Mbuemo, who took all of Brentford’s penalties last season, has left the club to join Manchester United.
 So the next obvious choice becomes Yoanne Wissa, Mbeumo’s partner in crime and good friend.
-However, the Frenchman is also being linked to a move away from the club, and with The Bees losing most of their major players, the responsibility may fall to Igor Thiago, who was the designated Penalty taker for his previous club, Club Brugge.
+However, the Frenchman is also being linked to a move away from the club, and with The Bees losing most of their major players, the responsibility may fall to Igor Thiago, who was the designated Penalty taker for his previous club, Club Brugge or the new joinees Jordan Henderson and Michael Kayode.

 Brighton

 Brighton’s main penalty taker, Joao Pedro, has left the club to join Chelsea.
 But that won’t be a problem for the Seagulls since they have a lot of options to explore.
-The main man for the job seems to be the experienced Danny Welbeck, who did take a penalty in the last season with Pedro out of the game.
+The main man for the job seems to be the experienced Danny Welbeck, who took a penalty last season with Pedro out of the game.
 And when Welbeck wasn’t on the field, Matt O’Riley stepped up for Brighton on the last day of the season.
+The situation may remain the same in the upcoming season with Welback being the primary penalty taker and Matt O’Riley as the secondary option.

 Chelsea

-No debate: Cole Palmer is the clear first-choice, one of the mainstays when it comes to Premier League penalty takers.
+Without a second thought, Cole Palmer is the clear first-choice, one of the mainstays when it comes to Premier League penalty takers.
 With a spectacular record and total club trust.
 This one was an easy choice for Enzo Maresca.
 Why fix something that isn’t broken?
-If Palmer isn’t on the pitch, Christopher Nkunku steps in, having deputized in cup games.
-Another option for Maresca to use is his new striker Joao Pedro.
+If Palmer isn’t on the pitch, Joao Pedro may take up the responsibility with Moises Caicedo as their additional option.

 Crystal Palace